Mimo1103/MessengerApp/README.md

 3. If client connected to Server start messaging

 # Features
-> Server-Client communication incl.
-Database
+- Server-Client communication including a Database
-> Sending and receiving messages
+- Sending and receiving messages
-> JSON based data exchange
+- JSON based data exchange

 # Technologies
-> Java
+- Java
-> Spring Boot
+- Spring Boot
-> Java FX
+- JavaFX
-> Jackson
+- Jackson

 # Architecture
 The application consists of a locally hosted Server to which the Client connects to:
-> The Server is built eith Spring Boot and handles all incoming messages via a REST API.
+- The Server is built with Spring Boot and handles all incoming messages via a REST API.
-> The client uses JavaFX to provide a graphical user interface which allows the player to write messages and send them.
+- The client uses JavaFX to provide a graphical user interface which allows the player to write messages and send them.